ianllewellyn/gunship/README.md

 * Game: Wind that blows from the sides of the screen to move things round

 * Game: Remove the frame graph
-* Game: Restore ship to 3 hit points
+* Game: Make sure ship has 3 health

 ### nice to have